 By the time I was dropping out of college, I was deep in debt with gambling being the major cause.

 Don’t fall for the trap of making quick money when you are in your freshman year.
-My article on should you have a job during your freshman year explains more.
+My article on should you work during your freshman year explains more.

-Those were the major mistakes I made during my freshman year and I paid heavily for them.
+Those were the college freshman mistakes I made during my freshman year.
 Avoid them at all costs for you to have a fulfilling college experience.